I'm free! I'm free! I'm Winston bloody Churchill!

 Darkest Hour (2017)

 In May 1940 the Conservative Neville Chamberlain resigns as Prime Minister having lost the confidence of Parliament following his policy of appeasement being seen as weakness.
-Though Chamberlain wants Viscount Halifax to succeed him the only Conservative politician that the opposition parties will work serve in a coalition government is Winston Churchill.
+Though Chamberlain wants Viscount Halifax to succeed him, the only Conservative politician that the opposition parties will serve with in a coalition government is Winston Churchill.

 As the British army is surrounded at Dunkirk without a hope of rescue, Chamberlain and Halifax plan to resign and institute a Vote of No Confidence in Churchill because Churchill refuses to consider negotiating a surrender with Hitler and instead orders the small garrison in Calais to sacrifice themselves to buy time for a Dunkirk to be evacuated, which no-one believes possible.

 Trying to connect with civilians rather than politicians, Churchill has a ride on the underground and finds that the people have the will to continue the fight, which reinvigorates him.
 Will Churchill survive the political crisis?
 Can any man be saved from Dunkirk and will one man come to personify the Dunkirk spirit?

 |Studio||Working Title, Distributed by Universal Pictures, Finance from Perfect World Pictures|

 |Period & Setting||May 1940, predominantly London|